 It is quick, easy, and you receive payment directly into your bank account.
 On the flipside, the disadvantages of EFT are the various limits on the maximum amount and the number of transactions that can be done.

 Wire transfers are undoubtedly safe, fast and globally accepted; these transfers are irrevocable too.
-Regularly wire transfers take between 2 to 5 business days to be completed.
+Wire transfers regularly take between 2 to 5 business days to be completed.
 Another added benefit is that the freelancer can have the money deposited directly into their account.
 A major negative, however, is that wire transfers do tend to be rather expensive.

 While checks are virtually free and highly convenient, they do take a bit longer to process than most other payments methods.
 So if you find you need to be paid as soon as possible, this is probably not the method for you.